 TRAINING OPPORTUNITIES AT FULLER PSYCHOLOGICAL AND FAMILY SERVICES

 At Fuller Psychological and Family Services (FPFS), we offer a variety of pre- and post-graduate training opportunities for Clinical Psychology and Marriage and Family clinicians.
 All students and post-graduate clinicians receive supervision and/or consultation directly from licensed professionals.
-As most of our therapy rooms are equipped with video recording capabilities, clinicians benefit from having videos of their sessions reviewed during supervision.
+As our telehealth platform and most of our therapy rooms are equipped with video recording capabilities, clinicians benefit from having videos of their sessions reviewed during supervision.
 Further, to help ensure a well-rounded training experience, we make every effort to have each student and post-graduate clinician experience different types of therapy (e.g., individual, child/adolescent, couple/family, and group therapy) using different theoretical orientations (e.g., Cognitive-Behavioral Therapy and Psychodynamic Therapy).
 Student performance is tracked using a variety of metrics that are reviewed regularly by clinic supervisors to enable timely and effective training interventions.

 FOR CLINICAL PSYCHOLOGY STUDENTS